seme4/ssi-consultancy/DeployerDeveloperReview.md

 ## Recommendations to help deployers

-### Provide a deployers guide
+### Write a deployers guide

-At present, there is no information as to how anyone can deploy sameAs Lite for use.
-This can be found by looking at the sameAs Lite source code and searching Google but this would be a deterrent to all but the most dedicated of deployers.

-Provide a deployers guide explaining how a deployer can:
+There is no information on how to deploy sameAs Lite.
+This can be uncovered by looking at the sameAs Lite source code, third-party software documentation, and searching Google but this would be a deterrent to all but the most dedicated of deployers.
+Write a deployers guide which covers:

-* Install sameAs Lite and its prerequisites and dependencies.
+* Installing sameAs Lite and its prerequisites.
-* Configure sameAs Lite to expose linked data stores and the database schema these must conform to.
+* Configuring sameAs Lite to expose linked data stores held within SQLite and MySQL.
-* Configure sameAs Lite for use with both SQLite and MySQL.
+* Database schema these linked data stores must conform to.
-* Identify and solve common installation and deployment problems.
+* Identifying and solving common installation and deployment problems.
-* Change the branding of sameAs Lite with institution-specific styles, colours and logos.
+* Rebranding sameAs Lite with institution-specific styles, colours and logos.

 An example, written concurrently with this report, is at [Deployer's Guide](./DeployersGuide.md).
 [Deployer and Developer Reference](./Reference.md) contains a summary of useful information for both deployers and developers.

 ### Provide stable releases for deployers

-At present, deployers can only take a version from the master branch from the Git repository.
+Deployers can only take a version of sameAs Lite from the master branch from the Git repository.
 In the longer term, deployers could either use:

 * A tag of the repository, known to be stable and bug-free.
 In which case the deployer can then do, after the above: